 The State will automatically enroll your newborn in your MCO.
-If you qualified for Medicaid because you were pregnant your Medicaid and HealthChoice coverage will end two months after delivery.
+If you qualified for Medicaid because you were pregnant, your Medicaid and HealthChoice coverage will last for 12 months after pregnancy.
+Coverage will end one year after delivery.

-If you have questions, call the Help Line for Pregnant Women at: 1-800-456-8900 or MCO Maternity Services.
-For additional information, read the section titled "Special Services for Pregnant Women" (see Section 7.1.) and Attachment D.
+If you have questions, call the Help Line for Pregnant Members at: 1-800-456-8900 or MCO Maternity Services.
+For additional information, read the section titled "Special Services for Pregnant Members" (see Section 7.1.) and Attachment D.